nodedocs/How-to-make-an-HTTP-request/article.md

       response.setEncoding('ascii');

-      //another chunk of data has been received, so append it to `str` response.on('data', function (chunk) {
+      //another chunk of data has been received, so append it to `retStr` response.on('data', function (chunk) {
         retStr += chunk;
       });